 - Depending on the situation, evacuate or shelter-in-place.
 Absent official instructions, use your best judgment

 - Protect yourself.
 Do not jeopardize yourself or others attempting to save property

 - Assist others, but do not exceed your training or knowledge rendering first aid

 - If you are a designated employee for your unit, be ready to support continuity operations

-Accurate information about impending or actual threats or emergencies can literally mean the difference between life and death.
+Having access to accurate information about impending or actual threats or emergencies can mean the difference between life and death.

-The University employs a range of technological solutions to alert the community to emergency situations as quickly as possible.
+The University utilizes multiple redundant tools to alert the community to an emergency as quickly as possible.
 Emergency alerts are reserved for critical incidents that pose an imminent threat to the health and safety of the University community.
 You may be alerted in several ways: